Last news in Fakti

 It seems that a whole network of Russian and Yemeni players is behind the recruitment of Yemenis for the Russian army.
 At the center of it is Yemeni businessman Abdul Wali Al Jabri, who organizes the sending of the men to Moscow and owns the agency that offers them this opportunity.
 In the Omani commercial register, the company is registered as a tour operator and an "import and export office".

-As part of their investigation, ARD journalists spoke to Al Jabri, who denies the accusations that he deceived the Yemenis.
-"They traveled of their own free will and knowing that they would be drafted into the army," Al Jabri claims.
-According to him, their families also knew, and his mediation was simply a service of an "ordinary travel agency".
+As part of their investigation, ARD journalists spoke with Al Jabri, who denies the accusations that he deceived the Yemenis.
+"They left of their own free will and knowing that they would be drafted into the army", claims Al Jabri.
+According to him, their families also knew, and his mediation was simply a service of "an ordinary travel agency".

 However, Al Jabri is not only an ordinary businessman, but also a politician in Sanaa - the capital of Yemen, controlled by the armed rebel militia Houthi.
 In Sanaa, he is even a member of parliament.
 In a UN document, Al Jabri is listed as a "brigadi general" of the Houthis and "de facto leader" of the rebel group.